valzzu/meshtastic-pcbs/WashTastic/Readme.md

 ### firmware

 U need to flash the promicro with promicro diy Variant from the flasher.

 U might need to update the bootloader of the promicro to get it to accept the firmware.

+If it doesent have a bootloader check [here](https://github.com/gargomoma/fakeTec_pcb?tab=readme-ov-file#my-promicro-is-dead-what-can-i-do)

 ### stuff u need